survivejs/webpack-book/manuscript/optimizing/07_performance.md

 To recap:

 * Start with higher level techniques that are fast to implement first.
-* Lower level techniques are more involved but may come with their wins.
+* Lower level techniques are more involved but come with their wins.
 * Given webpack runs using a single instance by default, finding ways to parallelize its execution can lead to big wins.
 * Sometimes the best optimization is to skip work.
 Especially during development, cheating can be acceptable thanks to modern browsers.